mbabey/COMP_2800_Feature_Branch_Workflow_BBY12/readme.txt

 This is my readme file
-To run this website:
+How to go start:
- 1. Download the files.
+ 1. download files
- 2. Open index.html in your browser
+ 2. open index.html